Home

 The bushes were incredibly thick, and birds were all over within the bushes!
 I could hear them flutter away from me to other sections of bushes, but never getting too far from all of nature's bounty!

-Inside I found a ziplock bag with pamphlets describing the "Baa-tany Goat Project" - A volunteer based project to restore grassy bald corridors on Roan's western balds using goats as an experimental management tool. (quoted from the Project's brochure).
-They've even got a blog that covers goat and goatherd activities.
-Additional information on the goats, as well as the various species of plants and animals found in this mountain region is available here.
+The goats are part of the "Baa-tany Goat Project" - A volunteer based project to restore grassy bald corridors on Roan's western balds using goats as an experimental management tool.
+Here's their website that gives lots more info on the goats and goatherd activities.
+Additional information on the science behind the project, as well as the various species of plants and animals found in this mountain region is available there.
 See my post on my experience with the project here.

-Continuing on from the Goat Info mailbox, the AT crests Jane Bald, and continues its due east direction.
+Once you've taken in the view here, continue on the trail, which continues its due east direction.
 Just shy of the 2 mile point into the hike, one comes to a well labeled intersection where the AT continues to the left, and the spur trail to Grassy Ridge Bald bears right.

 At the 'edge' of Grassy Ridge Bald